Hemanth-110500/Illumio/README.md

 **CSV Files**: The main.py and clean_csv.py scripts require input CSV files to operate.

 **Flow Log File**: The main.py and clean_flowlogs.py scripts require a flow log file to process.

+## Assumptions:

+**Log Format**: The scripts support only the default log format.
+Custom log formats are not supported.

+**Version Support**: Only version 2 of the flow logs is supported.
+The scripts may not function correctly with other versions.

+**Default Libraries**: The scripts avoid using non-default libraries like Hadoop, Spark, Pandas, etc., to ensure ease of review and execution on a local machine.

 ## Directory Structure: